nehaagarwal18/LLD-Design-Implementations/lld-design-implementation/README.md

   - Add draggable property to the task card to make it draggable

 - Countdown
   - Date selector to get the end date of the counter
   - Countdown logic to calculate days, hours, minutes, seconds
   - Incase the timelieft is less than zero show a message countdown has finished
   - Prime Number calculator
     - While countdown is happening calculate all the prime numbers before a particular number
     - Use webworker to calculate prime number as it is a heavey operation
     - The countdown timer shoud not be impacted by this calculation

 - Weather
   - Used one weather API to get the information based on latitude and longitude
   - By default Bangalore is the city from which we get the lat and long
   - In case someone wants to search for other city they can do so by using search bar
   - App shows current temp, type of weather, max and min temp, wind speed, humitidy and feels like temp

+- Wysiwyg Editor
+  - Add support for content editable div
+  - For every selection on click of bold, italic and underline change the content accordingly
+  - Bullet and numbered lists.
+  - Undo/redo functionality.
+  - Convert to HTML or Markdown.

+- N box tic tac toe

+- Form Builder
+  - Drag fields from the left.
+  - Render form preview on the right.
+  - Save the form as JSON.

+- Build an Image Editor UI (skeleton)
+  - Upload image.
+  - Crop or apply basic filters.
+  - Save/export edited image.

+- Build a Code Playground
+  - HTML/CSS/JS editor panes.
+  - Render output in real time (iframe).
+  - Save/load previous sessions.

+- Photo Gallery
+  - Grid layout.
+  - Lazy loading and prefetching.
+  - Modal preview with zoom.
+  - Light/Dark theme toggle.

+- Notification System
+  - Support for toasts/snackbars.
+  - Auto-dismissal and manual close.
+  - Priority handling (info, warning, error).
+  - Real-time updates via WebSocket or polling.

+- Design a File Explorer (like Windows Explorer / macOS Finder)
+  - Folder-tree structure.
+  - Support for expanding/collapsing.
+  - Breadcrumb navigation.